Sepsis and Prevention: Vaccinations

 Vaccines take time to work

 It can take anywhere from several days to a few weeks for a vaccination to become effective.
-For example, if you receive chickenpox vaccine and you encounter someone who has the disease within a few days of the injection, you may still become ill.
-When this occurs, some people believe that the vaccination made them sick, but this isn’t so.
+For example, if you receive chickenpox vaccine and you spend time with someone who has the disease within a few days of the injection, you may still become ill.
+When this happens, some people believe that the vaccination made them sick, but this isn’t so.
 They were exposed to the virus before their immune system had a chance to react to the vaccine.

 Why vaccinations instead of natural immunity?

 When you contract a virus, such as a meningitis or measles virus, your body tries to fight it.
-If it’s successful and the illness goes away, you usually develop an immunity to the disease and you should not get it again.
+If it’s successful and the illness goes away, you usually develop an immunity to the disease and you shouldn’t get it again.
 Or if you do get the illness, it may be milder than it would have been ordinarily.
 This is a natural immunity.
 However, these illnesses are serious and can cause long-lasting damage to your body, and even sepsis and death.
 Vaccinations significantly reduce the damage many common viruses and some bacteria can cause.
 For example, in the early 1900s, an average of 503,282 people died of measles each year in the U.S. Because of vaccinations against the illness, in 1990, only 89 people in the U.S. died from measles.

 Keeping vaccines up to date

 You may recall you or your child getting some vaccines in a series.
 These vaccines need more than one dose for your immune system to recognize and build up antibodies against some viruses.
 Other vaccines need a booster shot years later because immunity wears off.
 Therefore, it’s important to follow vaccine and booster schedules, even for adults.
 The newest shingles vaccine requires two injections within two to six months of each other.
-The Pfizer and Moderna COVID-19 vaccines require three to four weeks, minimum, between the two doses.

 Recommended vaccines